-In light of the on-going legal issue surrounding Model 720, The Spanish Treasury have recently confirmed that taxpayers do not need to declare crypto holdings under the Model 720 Declaration, even if their total value is over €50,000.
+In light of the ongoing legal issue surrounding Model 720, The Spanish Treasury has recently confirmed that taxpayers do not need to declare crypto holdings under the Model 720 Declaration, even if their total value is over €50,000.

 Yes - the Agencia Tributaria will now about your crypto.